 Yesterday’s announcement about the security review seemed slightly inevitable, although I should put on the record my pleasure that the Government seem to have finally caved in to what I assume is cross-party pressure for a proper look at the defence and security budget.
 I noticed from his speech this week that that position was shared by the Chief of the General Staff.

 Of the range of possibilities next year, one of the main issues we should be very careful about is what we wish for, crucially in respect of Brexit and its impact on the Treasury accounts.
 It seems incredible to me that most of the doughty champions of the armed forces want the UK to push ahead with a form of Brexit that is damaging to the economy, and therefore to the Treasury’s receipts that sustain the armed forces.
-The recent Defence Committee report on defence acquisition and procurement showed that that financial headwinds, particularly the dollar exchange rate, have caused many problems in sustaining sovereign capability—the hon.
+The recent Defence Committee report on defence acquisition and procurement showed that financial headwinds, particularly the dollar exchange rate, have caused many problems in sustaining sovereign capability—the hon.
 Member for Aldershot alluded to that.

 As ever, the men and women of our armed forces bear the brunt.
 Despite widespread support in the Chamber to lift the public sector pay cap, the Government have kept it—my hon.
 Friend the Member for Dunfermline and West Fife (Douglas Chapman) mentioned that a moment ago.
 That has meant that those in uniform have taken a real-terms wage cut.
 Most of the projections leaked to the press for future adjustments would make yet more cuts to the Army of the kind not seen since Napoleon was a lad.
-The Government will find allies across the entire House if they lift the public sector pay gap.
+The Government will find allies across the entire House if they lift the public sector pay cap.

-One part of the defence budget—the deterrent—normally does not dare to speak its name, although taking it out of the Ministry of Defence was mentioned.
+One part of the defence budget—the deterrent—usually does not dare to speak its name, although taking it out of the Ministry of Defence was mentioned.
 Many of us agree that it should probably be taken out of the defence budget, but that would not suddenly make £205 billion appear in the equipment plan, just as Brexit did not mean that £350 million a week appeared for the national health service.
 Politics on the most basic level is about choices.
 I find it increasingly difficult to hear Members across the House call for preserving the size of our armed forces, argue for preserving certain capabilities and beseech the Government to put more in the pot, without even acknowledging that there is one part of the budget that is uncapped and, as the hon.
 Member for Aldershot said, out of control.

 The Minister for Defence Procurement confirmed to the hon.
 Member for Cardiff Central (Jo Stevens) in a parliamentary question in November that any review is off the table.
 Whatever it is called, a modernising defence review will have to find money to pay for a procurement pipeline that includes Astute submarines, F-35 fighters, Type 26 frigates and Ajax vehicles.
 It will find its bandwidth considerably squeezed the more the budget keeps rising.
-I challenge any of us to read last year’s NAO report into the equipment plan and dispute those facts.
+I challenge any of us to read last year’s National Audit Office report on the equipment plan and dispute those facts.
 The continuous at-sea deterrent that supposedly keeps us safe every day is failing if it makes us less capable in so many other defence areas.

 May I point out to the hon.
 Gentleman that those of us who were in Germany for many years took great succour from the fact that we had a nuclear deterrent?
 People like me and other Members who possibly would have had to fight the Warsaw pact or the Russians were much comforted by the fact that they might not dare to fight us because of the nuclear deterrent, and therefore that our lives would be preserved.
 That is the link between the nuclear deterrent and conventional forces.